ibm-cloud-docs/FileStorage/index.md

 - **Highly durable and resilient**
    - Protects the integrity of the data and maintains availability through maintenance events and unplanned failures without the need to create and manage operating system-level redundant array of independent disk (RAID) arrays
 - **Data-At-Rest Encryption** [(Available in select data centers.)](new-ibm-block-and-file-storage-location-and-features.html)
-   - Provider managed encryption for data-at-rest at no additional cost
+   - Provider-managed encryption for data-at-rest at no additional cost
 - **All Flash Backed Storage** [(Available in select data centers.)](new-ibm-block-and-file-storage-location-and-features.html)
    - All flash storage for volumes provisioned with Endurance or Performance at 2 IOPS/GB or higher
 - **Snapshots (When provisioned with Endurance or Performance in [select data centers](new-ibm-block-and-file-storage-location-and-features.html))**.